arvidn/libtorrent/docs/manual.rst

 peers.
 The second overload of ``force_reannounce`` that takes a ``time_duration`` as argument will schedule a reannounce in that amount of time from now.

+If the tracker's ``min_interval`` has not passed since the last announce, the forced announce will be scheduled to happen immediately as the ``min_interval`` expires.
+This is to honor trackers minimum re-announce interval settings.

 ``force_dht_announce`` will announce the torrent to the DHT immediately.

 scrape_tracker()